piotrnar/gocoin/README.md

 **wallet**:

-* Any platform that you can make your Go (cross)compiler to build for.
+* Any platform that you can make your Go (cross)compiler to build for (Raspberry Pi works).
-* For security reasons make sure to use encrypted swap file, if there is a swap file.
+* For security reasons make sure to use encrypted swap file (if there is a swap file).
 * If you decide to store your password in a file, have the disk encrypted (in case gets stolen).